elix/elix.org/content/documentation.md

 * [ContentItemsMixin](/documentation/ContentItemsMixin).
 Defines an `items` property based on `state.content`, filtering out auxiliary invisible elements.
 During rendering, the component is given a chance to indicate what updates should be assigned to each specific item in `items`.
 * [DialogModalityMixin](/documentation/DialogModalityMixin).
 Renders a default ARIA role.
 * [OverlayMixin](/documentation/OverlayMixin).
 Renders an open state as changes to `display` and `z-index` to make an element appear on top.
-* [PageDotsMixin](/documentation/PageDotsMixin).
-Renders a set of dots corresponding to items in a carousel.
 * RenderUpdatesMixin